Capstone-Projects-2025-Fall/project-001-aac-api/documentation/docs/requirements/use-case-descriptions.md

 Triggering event: Suzy uses a synonym (e.g., “go” for Move, “hop” for Jump).

-Preconditions: Synonym mapping table exists (configured by developer or default set); ASR and command mapper active.
+Preconditions: Synonym mapping table exists (configured by developer or default set); Whisper and command mapper active.

 Normal flow:
-    1. System captures the utterance and ASR produces text (e.g., “hop”).
+    1. System captures the utterance and Whisper produces text (e.g., “hop”).
     2. The command-mapping module looks up the token in the synonym table.
     3. “hop” is mapped to canonical command Jump.
     4. If confidence is high, API issues Jump to the game.
     5. Provide visual confirmation and log synonym used and mapping confidence.

 Alternate flows / exceptions:
-    1. Unknown synonym: present developer UI option to register this phrase as a synonym, or prompt the player: “Did you mean JUMP?”
-    2. Multiple possible canonical matches: prompt for confirmation or use highest confidence mapping.
-    3. Developer disabled synonym mapping: treat unknown words as unrecognized and prompt to repeat or register command.
+    1. Developer disabled synonym mapping: treat unknown words as unrecognized and prompt to repeat or register command.

 Postconditions: Correct canonical command executed or developer/user receives a prompt to resolve ambiguity.

-### Use Case 6 - Support Common Game Inputs
+### Use Case 6 - Register New Game Commands

 Actor: Steven (developer)